 Are Sperm Donors Really Anonymous Anymore?
 DNA testing makes them easy to trace.

 By Rachel Lehmann-Haupt

 Donor 3066 was being sought out by Michelle Jorgenson, a 39-year-old waitress from Nederland, Colo., whose daughter, Cheyenne, was born in 1998.
 When her daughter turned 5, Jorgenson joined the Donor Sibling Registry and began searching for other mothers and donor offspring who used Donor 3066.
-She was concerned because her daughter was sensitive to sounds and walked on her toes, and she wanted to know if other halfconcerned because her daughter was sensitive to sounds and walked on her toes, and she wanted to know if other halfsiblings were displaying similar behavior.
+She was concerned because her daughter was sensitive to sounds and walked on her toes, and she wanted to know if other half-siblings were displaying similar behavior.